Haifa: British Mandate

 Haifa was captured from the Ottomans in September 1918 by Indian horsemen of the British Army armed with spears and swords who overran Ottoman positions.
 On 22 September, British troops were heading to Nazareth when a reconnaissance report was received indicating that the Turks were leaving Haifa.
 The British made preparations to enter the city and came under fire in the Balad al-Sheikh district (today Nesher).
 After the British regrouped, an elite unit of Indian horsemen were sent to attack the Turkish positions on the flanks and overrun their artillery guns on Mount Carmel.

 Under the British Mandate, Haifa saw large-scale development and became an industrial port city.
 The Baháʼí Faith in 1918 and today has its administrative and spiritual centre in the environs of Haifa.
 Many Jewish immigrants of the Fourth Aliyah and Fifth Aliyah settled in Haifa.
 The port was a major source of income, and the nearby Jewish towns of the Krayot were established in the 1930s.
 At the same time, the Arab population also swelled by an influx of migrants, coming mainly from surrounding villages as well as the Syrian Hauran.
 The Arab immigration mainly came as a result of prices and salary drop.
-The 1922 census of Palestine, conducted by the British authorities, recorded Haifa as having a population of 9,377 Muslims, 8,863 Christians, 6,230 Jews, and 164 others.
-By the time of the 1931 census of Palestine, this had increased to 20,324 Muslims, 13,824 Christians, 15,923 Jews, and 332 others.
+The 1922 census of Palestine, conducted by the British authorities, recorded Haifa's population as 24,634 (9,377 Muslims, 8,863 Christians, 6,230 Jews, 152 Baha'i, and 12 Druze).
+By the time of the 1931 census of Palestine, this had increased to 50,403 (20,324 Muslims, 15,923 Jews, 13,824 Christians, 196 Baha'i, 126 Druze, and 10 with no religion).
 Between the censuses of 1922 and 1931, the Muslim, Jewish, and Christian populations rose by 217%, 256%, and 156%, respectively.
-In 1938, 52,000 Jews and 51,000 Muslims and Christians lived in Haifa.
+In 1938, 99,000 people (including 48,000 Jews) lived in Haifa.

 Haifa's development owed much to British plans to make it a central port and hub for Middle-East crude oil.
 The British Government of Palestine developed the port and built refineries, thereby facilitating the rapid development of the city as a center for the country's heavy industries.
 Haifa was also among the first towns to be fully electrified.
 The Palestine Electric Company inaugurated the Haifa Electrical Power Station already in 1925, opening the door to considerable industrialization.
 The State-run Palestine Railways also built its main workshops in Haifa.

-By 1945 the population was 33% Muslim, 20% Christian and 47% Jewish.
+By 1945 the population was 138,300 (75,500 Jews, 35,940 Muslims, 26,570 Christians, and 290 "other").
 In 1947, about 70,910 Arabs (41,000 Muslims and 29,910 Christians) and 74,230 Jews were living there.
 The Christian community were mostly Greek-Melkite Catholics.